-REU: Research Experience for Undergraduates in Immersive 3D Visualization
+VR-REU: Research Experience for Undergraduates in Immersive 3D Visualization

 8-Weeks, Paid Research

-This Research Experience for Undergraduates (REU) program in immersive visualization and virtual/augmented/mixed reality (VR/AR/MR) will involve 10 students per summer directly in multidisciplinary research projects.
+The VR-REU program in immersive visualization and virtual/augmented/mixed reality (VR/AR/MR) will involve 10 students per summer directly in multidisciplinary research projects.
 Participants will be provided training in immersive 3D visualization tools and technologies.
 The objective of the program is to inspire participating students to consider STEM as a career path and pursue STEM careers at the graduate level, and specifically target participation of women and underrepresented groups.
 The program will identify research collaborators with immersive visualization needs and assign each student to a REU team.
 Each REU team will consist of a research mentor and a REU student.
 The mentoring team includes members not just from CS but also from diverse backgrounds including film and media, journalism and biological sciences.

 - Interest in VR/AR/MR and scientific/data visualization from non-technical and technical backgrounds.